Alxandr/master-thesis/src/chapter-3/mitm.md

 Man in the Middle attacks generally unfeasible as long as websites are using the secure HTTPS protocol.

-## Creating your own certificate authority
+## Creating Your Own Certificate Authority
-As explained above, HTTPS is generally considered safe against man in the middle attack because strong encryption and a trusted certificate chain ensures that when Safe Exam Browser connects to Inspera Assessment, it is indeed Inspera Assessment that replies.
+As explained above, HTTPS is generally considered safe against man in the middle attack because strong encryption and a trusted certificate chain ensure that when Safe Exam Browser connects to Inspera Assessment, it is indeed Inspera Assessment that replies.
 If this is not the case, Safe Exam Browser will throw an error message (which incidentally will freeze up your computer without the